 Both assertion (A) and reason (R) are true statements but reason (R) is not the correct explanation of assertion (A).
+11. Answer (a)

 Both assertion (A) and reason (R) are true statements and reason (R) is the correct explanation of assertion (A).